dnaber-de/WP-Colored-Coding/readme.md

 ### Shortcode (in-text code)

-For just a fiew lines of code you may want to use the shortcode like so:
+For just a few lines of code you may want to use the shortcode like this:

 ```
 [cc lang="javascript"]